rvohealth/dream/README.md

 general:

-- <DANIEL>separate query builders from dream if possible
+- DANIEL separate query builders from dream if possible
-- <DANIEL>recursivley scan models dir
+- DANIEL recursivley scan models dir
 - uuid support
 - finish building migration runner
   - DONE create
   - DONE drop
-  - <HELPER>rollback
+  - HELPER rollback
 - DONE stabilize syncing behavior
-- <DANIEL> fix intermittent db:migration error on frist run
+- DANIEL fix intermittent db:migration error on frist run
 - DONE add repl
 - move sync to .sync
-- see about moving test-app to root dir, or at least out of src folder.
+- DONE see about moving test-app to root dir, or at least out of src folder.
 If not, rename to .test-app?
-- <HELPER>ensure creating blank models saves to db correctly
+- HELPER ensure creating blank models saves to db correctly
-- <OPTING OUT>camelize attributes
+- OPTING OUT camelize attributes
 - allow passing of models directly as arguments, maybe?
-- <DANIEL> add type guards around load method (at worst, we could generate types and spit out into sync folder)
+- DANIEL add type guards around load method (at worst, we could generate types and spit out into sync folder)
-- add boilerplate stubbing for schema and models files, since they are generated.
+- DONE add boilerplate stubbing for schema and models files, since they are generated.
 - updated at field should auto-update
 - DONE update sync to swap luxon timestamp type for a luxon-driven type
 - DONE marhsal db objects to DateTime when initializing a dream instance
 - DONE ensure plucking also marshals dates to datetime
 - DONE unify static methods and query builder implementations
+- DONE add boilerplate create-dream-app repo, which is set up to play with dream orm, and make sure it works
 - clean up type chaos sweep 1
 - clean up type chaos sweep 2 (may need assistance at this stage depending on how much gets done in sweep 1)
 - replace ALREADY_AT_PROJECT_ROOT with arg passed to function with arg calledFromProjectRoot: boolean